terrencepreilly/darglint/README.md

 the left.
 (Or whatever description we are parsing.)
 We could also have put it on its own line, as `# noqa: DAR402 ZeroDivisionError`.

+### Type Annotations

+Darglint parses type annotations in docstrings, and can, optionally, compare the documented type to the actual type annotation.
+This can be useful when migrating a codebase to use type annotations.

+In order to make these comparisons, Darglint only accepts types accepted by Python (see [PEP 484](https://www.python.org/dev/peps/pep-0484/).)
+That is, it does not accept parentheses in type signatures.
+(If parentheses are used in the type signature, Darglint will mark that argument as missing.
+See Issue #90.)

 ### Error Codes

 - *DAR001*: The docstring was not parsed correctly due to a syntax error.